You can preorder the novel here.

 · A type of tritone used in musical compositions for harmonic and melodic dissonance and to avoid traditional tonality.

 · This tritone has appeared in Western music for hundreds of years.
 For its dark and often unsettling sound the augmented fourth was supposedly banned by churches in the Middle Ages.

 That hackle-raising musical cue that’s been in scary movie music since forever ago, chances are what you thinking of is an example of an augmented fourth.
 Since this is a novel very much about music and very, very much about being scared, the title fits perfectly.

-We’re still conjuring up the artwork for the book so I don’t have anything on that front to share yet but I will tell you a little about the work.
+We’re still conjuring up the artwork for the book (update, Alan M. Clark done conjured it) so I don’t have anything on that front to share yet but I will tell you a little about the work.
 The shorthand is that An Augmented Fourth is Black Sabbath meets The Thing.
 But the further truth is that while it is that it’s also its own thing.
 Pun neutral.
 To quote from John Carpenter’s aforementioned masterpiece “It’s weird and pissed off, whatever it is.”